What's happened so far on day two?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

+Giles, competing at her first Olympics, finished third in the -52kg event, beating Switzerland's Fabienne Kocher in her bronze medal repechage.

+In the men's -68kg taekwondo, 2019 world champion Sinden will fight for Britain's first gold later on Sunday.

-Two-time defending Olympic champion Jade Jones fell to a shock defeat in the opening round of the taekwondo, just moments after fellow Briton Andy Murray withdrew from the tennis singles on day two of Tokyo 2020.
+Earlier, his team-mate and two-time defending Olympic champion Jade Jones fell to a shock defeat in the opening round of the women's -57kg taekwondo.

-It came after Murray, also a two-time Olympic champion, pulled out of defending his title with a minor thigh strain.
+That came moments after Andy Murray, also a two-time Olympic champion, pulled out of the defence of his singles title with a minor thigh strain.

 He will still continue in the men's doubles, alongside Joe Salisbury, after they won their opener on Saturday.